I Yabba-Dabba Do!: Plot

 Fred and Barney travel to Rock Vegas looking for Pebbles and Bamm-Bamm.
-They stop at a casino where Barney wins more money.
-They are attacked by the Wedding Whackers gang after mistaking them for Pebbles and Bamm-Bamm getting married and took a photo of them robbing a newlywed couple.
-Shortly afterwards they are rescued by Bamm-Bamm for Pebbles.
-During the chase, the photo of the Wedding Whackers is destroyed, so the four are captured as suspects of being the marriage whackers, along with the real marriage whackers.
+They stop at a casino where Barney wins money through a big wheel game.
+They are attacked by a group of crooks known as the Wedding Whackers after mistaking them for Pebbles and Bamm-Bamm getting married and took a photo of them robbing a newlywed couple.
+Shortly afterwards, they are rescued by Bamm-Bamm and Pebbles.
+During the chase, the photo of the Wedding Whackers is destroyed, so the four are captured as suspects of being the Wedding Whackers, along with the real ones.

-While in detainment, Fred reveals all the trouble he has gone through to try to help Pebbles with her wedding ceremony which leads the marriage whackers to confess to their crimes, to the dismay of the Whackers' mother.
-Since Barney made a lot of money on his casino wins on the big wheel, they can use it to pay for the wedding, replace their nest eggs and pay off their debts.
-Fred, Barney, Pebbles and Bamm-Bamm finally reunite with Wilma, Betty and the others.
-Pebbles and Bamm-Bamm get married, with Fred, Barney, Dino, Wilma and Betty as the happy ones seeing them getting married.
-Fred gets his job back from Mr Slate and is given a raise after being invited to the wedding.
-At the end, Pebbles and Bamm-Bamm reveal they are moving to Hollyrock with Barney paying their way with his share of the Rock Vegas winnings, at which Fred gets angry with Barney and they start to fight again.
+While in detainment, Fred reveals all the trouble he has gone through to try to help Pebbles with her wedding ceremony, which leads the Wedding Whackers to confess to their crimes, thus resulting the release of Fred, Barney, Pebbles and Bamm-Bamm.
+The Rock Vegas Casino shows up at the jail with Barney's winnings.
+Barney decides to give half of his winnings to Fred so he can pay for the wedding and pay off the debts.
+Pebbles and Bamm-Bamm returns to Bedrock and get married, with Fred, Barney, Dino, Wilma and Betty as the happy ones seeing them getting married.
+Fred also gets his job back from Mr. Slate and is given a raise after being invited to the wedding even "William Hanna" and "Joseph Barbera" attend the wedding as well as the Rock Vegas police who escorted them back to Bedrock.
+At the end, Pebbles and Bamm-Bamm reveal they are moving to Hollyrock, and Barney stated that he's giving them the remainder of the Rock Vegas winnings to pay for their expenses.
+However, Fred gets angry with Barney for this and they start to fight again, much to the families' distraught.